 Mirror-pointing inaccuracies.
-Preflight photogrammetric tests of the Surveyor cameras provided estimates of the mirror-pointing inaccuracy of each Surveyor camera except that of Surveyor I. The errors of mirror pointing 10 III - . . .
+Preflight photogrammetric tests of the Surveyor cameras provided estimates of the mirror-pointing inaccuracy of each Surveyor camera except that of Surveyor I. The errors of mirror pointing were sufficiently small as to have a minor effect on the attitude determination and therefore were not considered.